dunnlab/animal_tree_root/readme.md

 ```
 .
 ├── data_processed         # Data processed for analyses in this manuscript
 │   ├── matrices           # Matrices in consistent formats with harmonized taxon names
 │   └── tables             # Tabular summaries of previously published datasets and results, reconciliation results (taxon-clade maps, partition-gene maps, etc...)
-├── data_raw               # Data as downloaded from manuscripts and provided by author.
-Contains one directory per previously published manuscript.
-│   ├── Borowiec2015
-│   ...
-│   └── Whelan2017
 ├── docker                 # All files needed to create environment for reproducing analyses
-├── manuscript             # Files for the manuscript, an R project and associated manuscript code
+└── manuscript             # Files for the manuscript, an R project and associated manuscript code
-│   ├── figures            # Figures for the manuscript
+    ├── figures            # Figures for the manuscript
-│   └── manuscript_files   # Ancillary files for the manuscript
+    └── manuscript_files   # Ancillary files for the manuscript
-├── reconciliation         # Files relevant to identifying common taxa and genes across matrices.
-│   ├── blast              # Results from varied blast
-│   ├── considered_data    # subset of the data_raw considered in this manuscript
-│   ├── scripts            # Scripts to filter, analyze, generate data
-│   └── taxonomy_info      # Working directory to reconcile taxon names.
-Final table in data_processed/tables
-└── trees_new              # Results from new phylogenetic analyses in this manuscript

 ```